MirrorTree-MC/MirrorTree/README.md

     id(issue report)
 ```

-At present we have an alternate [wiki site](https://wiki-mirror.bearcabbage.top/), which is constructed based on the MediaWiki engine.
+At present we have an alternate [wiki site](https://wiki-mirror.bearcabbage.top/) to be improved, which is constructed based on the MediaWiki engine.

 ## About This Repository